ibm-skills-network/portals-knowledgebase/docs/home.md

 - **Pick the content you want for your learners**
   - Browse the Skills Network Catalog
-  - Install and update courses, guided projects, learning paths, specializations, and professional certificates.
+  - Install and update courses, guided projects, activities, learning paths, specializations, and professional certificates.
 (Note: specializations and professional certificates may not always be available to install)
   - View available updates

 ### Content Creation